Obarun/66/doc/66-tree.md

 Later, when you need to print a document stored on another server, you'd typically start `cups` and then `nfs`.
 By leveraging the *tree* concept, you can start `print`, making all necessary services available.
 After finishing the printing task, instead of individually stopping the required services, you can simply stop `print`, and all services within it will cease automatically.

 The functionality extends further: say, you now wish to watch a video, requiring an active X server and potentially other services.
-Enter `graphics`, specifically designed for such purposes.
+Enter `graphic`, specifically designed for such purposes.

 ## Options